asligh/Regional-School-System-Data-Analysis/README.md

 ## PyCity Schools

 Professional analysis of the district-wide standardized test results for the PyCity School system using student math and reading scores as well as budgetary data.
-Solution encapusaltes the following deliverables:
+The data analysis solution encapusaltes the following deliverables:

 ### District Summary